velezj/family-rpg-1/march-2021/setting-world/world.md

 The Wildwoods is an ancient forest, in fact the *first* forest of Cloven.
 During the Divide, many of the animal residents of the Wildwoods were affected by the changes and became monsters.

 ## Fell Forest

+The Fell Forest grew between the lands of the Monsters and the lands of the races of the Dawn.
+It is a dark, lawless, place where the might survive and the weak perish.
+It is rumored that the last Demon Lord was able to tame the Fell Forest and gathered the monsters therein to fight against the races of the Dawn.

 # Admor